NixOS/rfcs/rfcs/0043-rfcsc-rotation.md

 [design]: #detailed-design

 The RFC Steering Committee shall always have five members.
-If membership drops below five members (for example by abdication of a member as detailed below), a new member shall directly be elected after a nomination period of at least two weeks (see below for nomination and selection process).
+If membership drops below five members (for example by resignation of a member as detailed below), a new member shall directly be elected after a nomination period of at least two weeks (see below for nomination and selection process).
 If the number of members of the RFCSC drops below 4 people, it cannot proceed with shepherd team